stevenfollis/azure-devops-refarch/Readme.md

 In this example the `DOCKER_REGISTRY_USERNAME` refers to the service account's username, and the `DOCKER_REGISTRY_TOKEN` is an Access Token [generated from DTR](https://docs.docker.com/ee/dtr/user/access-tokens/) loaded into Azure DevOps as a Secret.

-User accounts in Docker Enterprise utilize granular, [role-based access controls (RBAC)](https://docs.docker.com/ee/ucp/authorization/) to ensure that only the proper account has access to a given DTR repository, set of UCP nodes, etc. The service account can be directly granted permissions for pertinent DTR repositories, or added to a UCP Group that inherits permissions.
+User accounts in Docker Enterprise utilize granular, [role-based access controls (RBAC)](https://docs.docker.com/ee/ucp/authorization/) to ensure that only the proper account has access to a given DTR repository, set of UCP nodes, etc. The service account can be directly granted permissions for pertinent DTR repositories or added to a UCP Group that inherits permissions.
 This system ensures that the service account has the least privileges necessary to conduct its tasks with Docker Enterprise.

 A Docker [Client Bundle](https://docs.docker.com/ee/ucp/user-access/cli/#download-client-certificates) can also be generated for this account, which can be used for continuous delivery tasks such as `docker stack deploy` or `helm upgrade`.

 ## Preparing a Dockerfile

 A developer working with a Dockerfile in their local environment has different requirements than a build automation system using the same file.
-A series of adjustments can optimize a Dockerfile for build performance, and enhance the flexibility of a file to be utilized in multiple build variations.
+A series of adjustments can optimize a Dockerfile for build performance and enhance the flexibility of a file to be utilized in multiple build variations.

 ### Build Arguments

 The mechanism to dynamically pass a value into a Dockerfile at `docker build` time is the `--build-arg` flag.
-A variable or secret can be used with the flag to change a build outcome without commiting a code change into the source control system.
-To utilize the flag we add an `ARG` line to our DOckerfile for each variable to be passed.
+A variable or secret can be used with the flag to change a build outcome without committing a code change into the source control system.
+To utilize the flag, we add an `ARG` line to our Dockerfile for each variable to be passed.

 For example, to dynamically expose a port with in the Dockerfile we would adjust: